JaocHatter/NeuralNetwork_From_ZERO/README.md

 ```
 ### 8. Layer Definition <br>
 Define the class Layer_Dense:<br>
-  Initialize with n_inputs and n_neurons<br>
+&emsp;Initialize with n_inputs and n_neurons<br>
-  Initialize the weights as random values and biases as zeros<br>
+&emsp;Initialize the weights as random values and biases as zeros<br>
-  Define a forward method to compute the output of the layer<br>
+&emsp;Define a forward method to compute the output of the layer<br>
 ```python
 class Layer_Dense:
     def __init__(self, n_inputs, n_neurons):